explain home explain home explain home explain homeexplain banner

 DocBook to WordML

-The XSL stylesheet docbook.xsl is used to transform DocBook documents into WordML documents.
+The XSL stylesheet dbk2wordml.xsl is used to transform DocBook documents into WordML documents.
 An additional file, the document template, is needed to provide definitions of style formatting properties.
 This is specified as the wordml.template stylesheet parameter.

 Example usage: